 - saving files in a sensible and logical format

-… anything that you can imagine, whatever you can’t quite manage, those things that you think you ought to be able to do but don’t know how, or the things you don’t quite have time for – we can do them for you!
+… anything that you can imagine, whatever you can’t quite manage, those things that you think you ought to be able to do but don’t know how, or the things you don’t quite have time for – I can do them for you!

 For some of the ways that Digital Red can help with your accounting systems, see the Accountancy Support page.